steveloughran/formality/styleguide/styleguide.md

 There is a reasonable amount of code that can be considered dated in Hadoop, using threads and runnables.
 These should be cleaned up at some point —rather than mimicked.

+## Logging

+There's a number of audiences for Hadoop logging:

+* People who are new to Hadoop and trying to get a single node cluster to work.
+* hadoop sysadmins
+* people who help other people's hadoop clusters to work (that includes those companies that provide some form of Hadoop support).
+* Hadoop JIRA bug reports.
+* Hadoop developers.
+* Programs that analyze the logs to extract information.

+Hadoop's logging could be improved —there's a bias towards logging for Hadoop developers than for other people, because it's the developers who add the logs they need to get things to work.

+Areas for improvement include: including some links to diagnostics pages on the wiki, including more URLs for the hadoop services just brought up, and printing out some basic statistics.

+1. SLF4J is the logging API to use for all new classes.
+It MUST be used.
+1. ERROR, WARN and INFO level events MAY be logged without guarding their invocation.
+1. DEBUG-level log calls MUST be guarded.
+This eliminates the need to construct string instances.
+1. Unguarded log statements MUST NOT use string concatenation operations to build the log string, as these are called even if the logging does not take place.
+Use `{}` clauses in the log string.
+1. Classes SHOULD have lightweight `toString()` operators to aid logging.
+These MUST be robust against failures if some of the inner fields are null.
+1. Exceptions should be logged with the text and the exception included as a final argument, for the trace.
+1. `Exception.toString()` must be used instead of `Exception.getMessage()`,
+as some classes have a null message.

+         LOG.error("Failed to start: {}", ex, ex)

+There is also the opportunity to add logs for machines to parse, not people.
+The HDFS Audit Log is an example of this —it enables off-line analysis of what a filesystem has been used for, including by interesting programs to detect which files are popular, and which files never get used after a few hours -and so can be deleted.
+Any contributions here are welcome.

+## Cross-Platform Support

+Hadoop is used in Production server-side on Linux and Windows, with some Solaris and AIX deployments.
+Code needs to work on all of these.

+Java 6 is unsupported from Hadoop 2.7+, with Java 7 and 8 being the target platforms.
+Java 9 is expected to remove some of the operations.
+The old Apple Java 6 JVMs are obsolete and not relevant, even for development.

+Hadoop is used client-side on Linux, Windows, OS/X and other systems.

+CPUs may be 32-bit or 64-bit, x86, PPC, ARM or other parts.

+JVMs may be: the classic "sun" JVM; openjdk, IBM JDK, or other JVMs based off the sun source tree.
+These tend to differ in

+* heap management.
+* non-standard libraries (`com.sun`, `com.ibm`, ...).
+Some parts of the code —in particularly the Kerberos support— has to use reflection to make use of these JVM-specific libraries.
+* Garbage collection implementation, pauses and such like.

+Operating Systems vary more, with key areas being:

+* Case sensitivity and semantics of underlying native filesystem.
+Example, Windows NTFS does not support rename operations while a file in a path is open.
+* Native paths.
+Again, windows with its drive letter `c:\path` structure stands out.
+Hadoop's `Path` class contains logic to handle these...sometimes test construct paths by going

+        File file = something();
+        Path p = new Path("file://" + file.toString())
+  use
+        String p = new Path(file.toURI());

+* Process execution.
+Example: as OS/X does not support process groups, YARN containers do not automatically destroy all children when the container's parent (launcher) process terminates.
+* Process signalling
+* Environment variables.
+Names and case may be different.
+* Arguments to the standard Unix commands such as 'ls', 'ps', 'kill', 'top' and suchlike.

+## Performance

+Hadoop prioritizes correctness over performance.
+It absolutely prioritizes data preservation over performance.
+Data must not get lost or corrupted.

+## Internationalization

+1. Error messages use EN_US, US English in their text messages.
+1. Code must use `String.toLower(EN_US).equals()` rather than `String.equalsIgnoreCase()`.
+Otherwise the comparison will fail in some locales (example: turkey).
+Yes, a lot of existing code gets this wrong —that does not justify continuing to make the mistake.

 ## Exceptions

 Exceptions are a critical form of diagnostics on system failures.